lajohnston/smslib/docs/tilemap.md

 1. Adjust the tilemap by x and y number of pixels
 2. If row or column scrolling detected, adjust row/col of the top-left pointer
     - (Optional) Prevent the pointer going out of bounds
-4. Load the new row and/or column into the RAM buffers
+4. Write the new row and/or column into the RAM buffers
     - Right edge will be top-left pointer + 31 columns
     - Bottom edge will be top-left pointer + 24 rows
 5. During VBlank, transfer these changes from the RAM buffer to the VDP